robrwo/perl-Data-Enum/README.md

 Each instance stringifies to its value.

-Since v0.3.0 you can change the method prefix to something other than `is_`.
+Since v0.3.0 you can change the method prefix of the predicate methods to something other than `is_`.
 For example,

 ```perl
 my $class = Data::Enum->new( { prefix => "from_" }, "home", "work" );